sderosiaux/golb/pages/2017-01-18-how-to-communicate-between-micro-services-part-1/index.md

 It's often useful to rely on a MoM such as Kafka, to store the *requests* to the service, only if it's possible to process them later.

 Unfortunately, we often need the response asap (especially in a micro-service architecture, MSA) to reply to the main application and user as fast as we can.

+- Circuit-breaker

+A different pattern, instead of retrying forever, is to retry an operation until upon certain conditions, according to the past failures.
+This is the purpose of the circuit-breaker.

+It's a state machine that acts kinda a classic retryer but has memory of the past failures.
+It's able to provide a direct fallback if it knows some condition is already probably false (like the other service is down), instead of blindly trying to reach it several times.
+It's based on some thresholds to test if the condition result has changed or not.

 ## Fail fast